DonnerLab/2025_Park_ConfirmationBias-through-Selective-Readout-of-Information-Encoded-in-Human-Parietal-Cortex/README.md

 The Figure indices corresponding to figures in the manuscript are included in the script name.
 Script Figure4_*.m plots for main Figure4, and also Supplementary Figures S8, S9 and S10.
-The source data for plotting the figures can be found here: https://www.fdr.uni-hamburg.de/deposit/xxxx
+The source data for plotting the figures can be found here at the University of Hamburg Center for Sustainable Data Management: https://doi.org/10.25592/uhhfdm.16918

 plot_maps folder contains the necessary data and code for plotting brain maps with 180 cortical parcels, with the Glasser atlas (Glasser et al. A multi-modal parcellation of human cerebral cortex, Nature.
 2016 Aug 11;536(7615):171–178. doi: 10.1038/nature18933)